-Our purpose is not to deliberately smear or damage a company’s name, but we pull no punches in our reviews if we believe a service or publisher offers a poor deal or business model, and we will back up that assertion with research and analysis.
+Our purpose was not to deliberately smear or damage a company’s name, but we pulled no punches in our reviews if we believed a service or publisher offered a poor deal or business model, and we backed up that assertion with research and analysis.
 Likewise, we applaud innovation, honesty and new approaches in the publishing industry.

 How Do You Determine Which Companies to Review?

-We select services and publishers for review by our own research and from our readers’ suggestions.
-Generally, we do not review publishing service providers if:
+We selected services and publishers for review by our own research and from our readers’ suggestions.
+Generally, we did not review publishing service providers if: